Add parameter options and dynamic responses to transactions

 There are two important components to a creating dynamic responses:

-BlazeMeter also supports dynamic responses from imported RR pairs, as long as they use the supported ${...} notation.
+BlazeMeter also handles dynamic responses from imported RR pairs, as long as they use the supported ${...} notation.

 For other source formats, like HAR, Swagger, and WSDL, import with dynamic responses data is not supported.